rainerhessmer/fun-with-noise/README.md

 # Fun with Noise
 Playing with Perlin and Simplex noise in the browser.
-The code leverages https://github.com/josephg/noisejs and liberally leverages the provided samples.
+The code leverages https://github.com/josephg/noisejs and liberally uses the provided samples.

 ## Fuzzy
 [fuzzy.html](/web/fuzzy.html) produces fuzzy lines using Perlin noise to guide the trajectory of particles.